RSS

 Gillian Anderson, on the other hand, went above and beyond the call of duty.
 Once the concept of the game was explained to her, she became genuinely interested in what HyperBole was trying to do, and put in a lot more effort than she needed to.
 She even agreed to stay on a few extra days after Duchovny left, to shoot some extra scenes that Greg Roach hastily wrote to take advantage of her unexpected graciousness.
 “I like the Four Seasons hotel in Seattle,” she said as a way of deflecting everyone’s gratitude.
 If you’ve played the game, you probably noticed that you see a lot more of Scully in it than Mulder.
 Now you know why.

 The entirety of the filming took seven weeks, all of them spent at locations in and around Seattle.
 A goodly chunk of the crew’s time was spent at the old Naval Station Puget Sound at Sand Point, a Navy base and airfield — the first airborne circumnavigation of the Earth had ended there in 1924 — that had recently been decommissioned as part of the peace dividend for winning the Cold War.
 It was in every way a classic X-Files set.
 “It had to be big, it had to be scary, it had to be a Byzantine maze with corridors and machinery,” says Roach.
 “At Sand Point, they’d built a new brig, and then a year later the base was shut down.
 So we had this huge, brand spanking new, governmental, high-tech facility that provided the perfect shell for the secret base.”
-The local maritime training academy and its primary training ship, formerly an ocean-going icebreaker and tug, were more thoroughly X-Files-looking places that were shown to maximum advantage.
+The local maritime training academy and its primary training ship, formerly an ocean-going icebreaker and tug, were more thoroughly X-Files-looking places.
+All were shown to maximum advantage, thanks not least to Director of Photography Jon Joffin, who had held the same title for eleven episodes of the television show during its fourth season.
+He became known as “the smoke Nazi” around HyperBole for his ability to conjure up that trademark X-Files murk.

 Once the filming wrapped, it was back to the office for the HyperBole principals.
 There they used the VirtualCinema system to turn the video footage that had been shot, along with still photographs of the various locations, into a game.
 As this work proceeded and the likely timeline for its completion firmed up, Fox decided how to incorporate the game into its marketing plans for The X-Files in general.
 The summer of 1998 was already to be The Summer of The X-Files; a shocking, bravura finale to the fifth season on May 17 would lead right into the movie hitting theaters on June 19.
 The game seemed a nice adjunct to these plans; indeed, it was decided that it should be released on the very same day as the movie’s premiere.
 To emphasize its kinship with what most people were calling “the X-Files movie” — its official name was just The X-Files — Fox Interactive branded HyperBole’s effort simply The X-Files Game, which was certainly descriptive if not very original.